nm96/mensable/README.md

 the app.
 There are too many to describe each in detail here, but the most important is `base.html` which encodes the basic features of the site and which all the other files extend.
-The purpose of each of the files can be inferred from the filename and from how they are rendered in the python files.
+The purpose of each of the files can be inferred from the filename and from how they are rendered in the Python files.

 ### [`tests/conftest.py`](tests/conftest.py)